 Tenor Alasdair Kent is garnering notice internationally for his "serious bel canto credentials.. with finesse in the melismatic pyrotechnics and a lyrical legato tone up to some very high notes" [Washington Classical Review].
-In his most recent performances, as Giocondo in La pietra del paragone with Wolf Trap Opera in 2017, critics uniformly praised his "evenly produced tenor, refined technique and intense expressiveness," [Opera News], his "remarkable old-style vocal pyrotechnics" [Washington Post] and called his "the single standout performance" [Washington City Paper].
-To close the summer, Mr. Kent will make his European debut as
+In performances as Giocondo in La pietra del paragone with Wolf Trap Opera this past summer, critics uniformly praised his "evenly produced tenor, refined technique and intense expressiveness," [Opera News], his "remarkable old-style vocal pyrotechnics" [Washington Post] and called his "the single standout performance" [Washington City Paper].
+To close the summer, Mr. Kent made his European debut as

 Il cavaliere Belfiore in Il viaggio a Reims for the Rossini Opera Festival in Pesaro.
 He is a graduate of the Academy of Vocal Arts, and is currently based in Philadelphia, USA.

 Mr. Kent made his professional debut in 2013 as Don Ramiro in a new production of La Cenerentola for Opera Queensland in his native Australia, substituting at short notice for an injured colleague for several performances.
-Equally at home with the vocal demands of Rossini and the musical demands of new works, upcoming engagements for 2017-18 include company debuts as Lindoro in L'italiana in Algeri for Opéra National de Montpellier and also Opéra de Toulon, a return to Opera Philadelphia as Angel 3/John in a new production of George Benjamin's Written on Skin, and Don Ramiro in La Cenerentola for the tenor's company debut with Portland Opera.
+Equally at home with the vocal demands of Rossini and the musical demands of new works, upcoming engagements for 2017-18 include company debuts as Lindoro in L'italiana in Algeri for Opéra National de Montpellier and Opéra de Toulon, and in a new production for Hungarian State Opera, a return to Opera Philadelphia as Angel 3/John in a new production of George Benjamin's Written on Skin, and Don Ramiro in La Cenerentola for the tenor's company debut with Portland Opera.

 During season 2016-17, Mr. Kent enjoyed remarkable success in competition, winning First Prizes in the Loren L. Zachary National Vocal Competition, the Gerda Lissner Foundation International Vocal Competition, the Joan Sutherland & Richard Bonynge Foundation Bel Canto Award, the Giargiari Bel Canto Competition, and the Mildred Miller International Voice Competition.
 The tenor was also a National Semifinalist in the Metropolitan Opera National Council Auditions, a Finalist in the Paris Opera Competition and was awarded the Marten Bequest Travelling Scholarship by the Australia Council.
 For Opera Philadelphia, he covered Dr. Richardson in the world premiere of Missy Mazzoli's Breaking the Waves.
 The tenor added Tamino in Die Zauberflöte to his repertoire at AVA, returned to Wolf Trap Opera as a Filene Young Artist in performances as Giocondo in La pietra del paragone, made a solo recital debut at Philadelphia's Art Alliance and was featured in recital at AVA, singing Lili Boulanger's Clairières dans le ciel.